gewebe/SyliusVATPlugin/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]

 ## Features
- * Installer for EU countries, zones and VAT rates configuration
- * VAT number field at `Address` entity
+ * New fields for VAT number and validation status at `Address` entity
- * Validate VAT numbers (by country, format and existence)
+ * Validate VAT numbers (by format, country and existence)
+    * Using [VIES API](http://ec.europa.eu/taxation_customs/vies/) for EU VAT number validation
+ * Revalidate customers VAT numbers after a given time
+ * Installer for EU VAT rates with countries and zones
- * Placing an order with 0% VAT if
+ * Placing an order in the EU without VAT if
     * Customers billing country is different from shop billing data
     * VAT number validation was successful